 The FA Boss was caught on the latest investigative masterpiece bragging to some supposed investors about how he could help them to induce officials of the ruling government including the president with money to secure contracts in the country.

-President Akufo-Addo had since reported the conduct of the Mr. Nyantakyi for the law to take its course.
+President Akufo-Addo had since reported the conduct of Mr. Nyantakyi for the law to take its course.
 Charged with defrauding by false pretense Mr. Nyantakyi is on police enquiry bail after being picked by the Criminal Investigative Department (CID) of the Ghana Police Service last month.

 The GFA president, according to him has nothing to do with the rot unearthed regarding the game in the country.